Louisiana State Penitentiary: 20th century operations

 McDonald was captured later in Texas, after returning to the United States from Mexico.
-McDonald said that two of his fellow escapees drowned, but this was disputed by warden Maurice Sigler.
+McDonald said that two of his fellow escapees drowned, but warden Maurice Sigler disputed this.
 Sigler said that he believed no more than one inmate drowned.
 His men had found three clear sets of tracks climbing up the river bank.

 Gann's family wrote to Sigler on multiple occasions, requesting that he declare the escaped prisoner dead to free up benefits for his children.
 Although the family never heard again from Gann, Sigler refused to declare him dead, saying that he was likely in Mexico.
 Gann had been imprisoned in Angola after escaping from the Opelousas Parish Jail on April 29, 1956, where he was serving a relatively minor charge for car theft.

 In 1961, female inmates were moved from Angola to the newly opened Louisiana Correctional Institute for Women.

-In 1971 the American Bar Association criticized the state of Angola.
-Linda Ashton of the Associated Press said that the bar association described Angola's conditions as "medieval, squalid and horrifying".
+In 1971, the American Bar Association criticized the conditions at Angola.
+Linda Ashton of the Associated Press stated that the bar association described Angola as "medieval, squalid and horrifying".
 In 1972, Elayne Hunt, a reforming director of corrections, was appointed by Governor Edwin Edwards.
 The U.S. courts in Gates v.
 Collier ordered Louisiana to clean up Angola once and for all, ordering the end of the Trustee-Officer and Trusty systems.

 Efforts to reform and improve conditions at Angola have continued.
-In 1975 U.S. District Judge Frank Polozola of Baton Rouge, Louisiana, declared conditions at Angola to be in a state of emergency.
+In 1975, U.S. District Judge Frank Polozola of Baton Rouge, Louisiana, declared conditions at Angola to be in a state of emergency.
 The state installed Ross Maggio as the warden.
 Prisoners nicknamed Maggio "the gangster" because he strictly adhered to rules.
-Ashton said that by most accounts, Maggio improved conditions.
+Ashton said that, by most accounts, Maggio had improved conditions.
 Maggio retired in 1984.

-In the 1980s Kirksey Nix perpetrated the "Angola Lonely Hearts" scam from within the prison.
+In the 1980s, Kirksey Nix perpetrated the "Angola Lonely Hearts" scam from within the prison.

 On June 21, 1989, US District Judge Polozola declared a new state of emergency at Angola.

 In 1993 Angola officers fatally shot 29-year-old escapee Tyrone Brown.

 Burl Cain served as the warden from 1995 to March 7, 2016.
-He was known for numerous improvements and lowering the rate of violence at the prison, but also numerous criminal allegations.
+He was known for numerous improvements, lowering the prison violence rate, and numerous criminal allegations.

-In 1999 six inmates who were serving life sentences for murder took three officers hostage in Camp D. The hostage takers bludgeoned and fatally stabbed 49-year-old Captain David Knapps.
+In 1999, six inmates who were serving life sentences for murder took three officers hostage in Camp D. The hostage takers bludgeoned and fatally stabbed 49-year-old Captain David Knapps.
 Armed officers ended the rebellion by shooting the inmates, killing 26-year-old Joel Durham, and seriously wounding another.